buditanrim/buditanrim.github.io/_posts/2020-05-31-coach-sheet.md

 layout: post
 title: "The “Coach sheet” – A paper-based system for people management"
 punchline: true
-description: "How to keep on track of people you managed."
+description: "How to not lose sight of your direct report."
-subtitle: "How to keep on track of people you managed."
+subtitle: "How to not lose sight of your direct report."
 date: 2020-05-31 -0400
 categories: leadership
 tags: leadership, managerial